-The grade appeal committee is responsible to ensure that the grade assigned to the student's work is neither incorrect nor unfair, as well as, is in compliance with the assigned and approved grading schemes - rubric that are shared with students via the course syllabus and student Portal.
+The grade appeal committee is responsible to ensure that the grade assigned to the student's work is neither incorrect nor unfair, as well as is in compliance with the assigned and approved grading schemes - rubric that are shared with students via the course syllabus and student Portal.

-The Grade Appeal Committee shall refer students to the Student Life Office if the grade appeal is associated with any type of discrimination or harassment.
+The Grade Appeal Committee shall refer students to the Office of Student Life and Community Engagement if the grade appeal is associated with any type of discrimination or harassment.
 The Grade Appeal Committee shall process the appeal requests after the Grievance Committee resolution.